BxCppDev/bxdecay0/documentation/PostGenEventOps/MDL/README.rst

   the  emission vertex  is a  single point  or a  small region  of the geometry  with  respect  to  the positioning  of  sensitive  regions primary  particles are  expected  to flow  towards.
-The choice  of *target particle*  by the user  implies a knowledge of  the particle multiplicity and structure of the  BxDecay0 generated event in order to pickup the particle of interest.
+The choice  of *target particle*  by the user  implies a good knowledge of  the particle multiplicity and structure of the  BxDecay0 generated event in order to pickup the particle of interest.
-* *rotated particles selection* mode: Particles of one or all types in the event  are selected, regardless of  their rank, and each  of the selected set (*all electrons*, *all gammas*, ... *all particles*) is rotated in  such a way  its momentum is  forced to point  within the requested  emission  cone.
+* *rotated particles selection* mode: Particles of one or all types in the event  are selected, regardless of  their rank, and each  of them in the selected set (*all electrons*, *all gammas*, ... *all particles*) is rotated in  such a way  its momentum is  forced to point  within the requested  emission  cone.
 The  momentum  of  all other  unselected